burningwave/tools/README.md

 # Dependencies extractors
 By this functionality only the classes and resources strictly used by an application will extracted and stored in a specified path.
 At the end of the execution of the task, a script will be created in the destination path to run the application using the extracted classes. **The dependency extractors can also be used to adapt applications written with Java 8 to Java 9 and later**.

-The classes that deal the dependencies extraction
+The classes that deal the dependencies extraction are:
 1. **org.burningwave.tools.dependencies.Capturer**
 2. **org.burningwave.tools.dependencies.TwoPassCapturer**